Nine men's morris: Rules

-Phase 1: Placing pieces
+Phase 1: placing pieces

 The game begins with an empty board.
-The players determine who plays first, then take turns placing their men one per play on empty points.
-If a player is able to place three of their pieces on contiguous points in a straight line, vertically or horizontally, they have formed a mill and may remove one of their opponent's pieces from the board and the game, with the caveat that a piece in an opponent's mill can only be removed if no other pieces are available.
+The players determine who plays first and then take turns.
+During the first phase, a player's turn consists of placing a man from the player's hand onto an empty point.
+If a player is able to place three pieces on contiguous points in a straight line, vertically or horizontally, they have formed a mill, which allows them to remove one of the opponent's pieces from the board.
+A piece in an opponent's mill, however, can be removed only if no other pieces are available.
 After all men have been placed, phase two begins.

-Phase 2: Moving pieces
+Phase 2: moving pieces

-Players continue to alternate moves, this time moving a man to an adjacent point.
+Players continue to alternate moves, this time moving a man to an adjacent point each turn.
 A piece may not "jump" another piece.
-Players continue to try to form mills and remove their opponent's pieces as in phase one.
-A player can "break" a mill by moving one of his pieces out of an existing mill, then moving it back to form the same mill a second time (or any number of times), each time removing one of his opponent's men.
+Players continue to try to form mills and remove the opponent's pieces as in phase one.
+If all a player's pieces get blocked in (where they are unable to move to an adjacent, empty space) that player loses.
+A player can "break" a mill by moving a piece out of an existing mill, then moving it back to form the same mill a second time (or any number of times), each time removing one of the opponent's men.
 The act of removing an opponent's man is sometimes called "pounding" the opponent.
 When one player has been reduced to three men, phase three begins.

-Phase 3: "Flying"
+Phase 3: "flying"

 When a player is reduced to three pieces, there is no longer a limitation on that player of moving to only adjacent points: The player's men may "fly" (or "hop", or "jump") from any point to any vacant point.

 Some rules sources say this is the way the game is played, some treat it as a variation, and some do not mention it at all.
 A 19th-century games manual calls this the "truly rustic mode of playing the game".
 Flying was introduced to compensate when the weaker side is one man away from losing the game.